edcarp/python-novice-esces/_episodes/06-files.md

 > ## Plotting Differences
 >
-> Plot the difference between the average inflammations reported in the first and second datasets
+> Plot the difference between the average monthly waveheights in the 1980s and 1990s
-> (stored in `inflammation-01.csv` and `inflammation-02.csv`, correspondingly),
-> i.e., the difference between the leftmost plots of the first two figures.
+> Can you do this using glob, without specifying the filenames directly in the code?
 >
 > > ## Solution
 > > ~~~